-SCIENTIST, VIDEOGRAPHER, HUMAN BEING
+SCIENTIST, FILMMAKER, HUMAN BEING

 The beauty of natural landscapes has captivated me all my life.
 I have been fortunate enough to work in some of the most pristine old-growth giant sequoia and coast redwood forests in California as a researcher at UC Berkeley in Professor Todd Dawson's lab, collaborating closely with forest ecologist, Anthony Ambrose.